fin-hypergrid/core/README.md

 *ExcelRtdAddin/RtdServer.cs* combines the ExcelRtdServer interface with the asynchronous OpenFin DesktopStateListener interfaces to expose a higher level set of classes DesktopRtdServer and SubscriptionRtdServer which can be used to integrate Excel functionality with OpenFin.
 The SelectionRtdServer class implements the grid specifc behavior using a simple JSON serialisation of the selection, and provides updates from Excel using delegates on the ExcelDnaUtil.Application object and its associated worksheets.

-running the excel integration example
+Running the Excel Integration Example
 =======

 To test that the Excel-DNA infrastructure is working on your system first load the appropriate 32bit or 64bit .xll file from the *desktop-cs-excel/Dna/Distribution/* folder.
 You should be prompted with a security warning to enable the addin, after which you can create a new worksheet and enter the following formula in a cell (as described in ExcelDna.dna):